jdutronc/Surfs_Up/README.md

 # Surf's Up!

 ## Purpose of the Analysis
+We are working to get a new business idea off the ground, a surk-n-shake shop in Hawaii that will serve surfboards and ice creams to locals and tourists all year round.
+Our main investor recommends to investigate weather data on Oahu to make our business plan bullet-proof.

 ## Key Findings
 There are 3 key differences in weather between June and December: